top of page

 What Should Be in Your HR System

-Performance Appraisals: Structured feedback sessions every 3–6 months, not just when there’s a problem.
+• Performance Appraisals: Conduct structured feedback sessions every 3–6 months, not just when there’s a problem.

 Avoid the Common Pitfalls

-Don’t wait until a conflict erupts to put systems in place.
+• Don’t wait until a conflict erupts to implement systems.

-A well-structured onboarding and HR system doesn’t just protect your practice—it strengthens it.
-It builds culture, encourages accountability, and helps retain the right people.
-The goal isn’t to create more admin.
-It’s to create more clarity, so your team can operate with clarity and confidence.
+Effective onboarding and HR systems not only protect your practice but also strengthen it.
+They build a positive culture, encourage accountability, and help retain the right people.
+The goal isn’t to create more admin; it’s to foster clarity so your team can operate with confidence.

 How Aligned Business Consulting Can Help

-At Aligned Business Consulting, we help dental and specialist practice owners implement efficient systems that drive profitability, enhance patient experience, and reduce daily stress.
+At Aligned Business Consulting, we assist dental and specialist practice owners in implementing efficient systems that drive profitability, enhance patient experience, and reduce daily stress.

 With over 25 years of industry experience, we provide actionable strategies to help your practice thrive in today’s competitive landscape.